 Separate biogas and substrate piping.
 Biogas piping should be as well:

 The operator and the plant designer have to take certain measures at every step of a project.
-The goal is to insure safety and minimize risks.
+The goal is to ensure safety and minimize risks.

-This step is particularly important to insure the safety of the biogas plant.
+This step is particularly important to ensure the safety of the biogas plant.
 The operator and the plant designer have to pay attention to:

 Commissioning of a biogas plant can be the most dangerous step of a project.